luickk/covidIsolate/README.md

 ##### Central infection status check

 The central approach for encrypted cIds would require the central instance to not only store, but also to compare the cIds of infected users with all the collected cIds of every user who make their daily infection status check.
 Which increases the amount of complexity and required infrastructure of the central instance and thus the risk of failure/ outages.
-It would also decrease the amount of privacy since every user uploads all his cIds for the last x amount of time to the central instance, which could be easilly abused by the cinstance owner.
+It would also decrease the amount of privacy since every user uploads all his cIds for the time a infected is infectious(infection time) to the central instance, which could be easilly abused by the cinstance owner.

 ##### Decentral infection status check